rubiefawn/remedy/docs/rules/playing-the-game.md

 ##### Interact

+##### Focus

+Gain a +1 bonus on your next check.

 ##### Use Item

 Use one item you have readied.

 ##### Wait

-You may expend your reaction during another creature's turn to take an action until the beginning of your next turn.
+During any creature's turn until the beginning of your next turn, you may expend your reaction take an action then.

 #### Common Bonus Actions